 A marketing director of a subscription business should be willing to pay WAY more to attract customers that stay 12 months than customers who only stay one month.

 12 times more, to be precise.

-So how do we measure the different contribution of marketing campaigns to lifetime customer value?
+So how do we measure the different contribution of marketing campaigns to customer lifetime value?

-In Google Analytics you may be using ecommerce tracking to measure the first order value, but this misses the crucial detail of how long those shoppers will remain subscribers.
+In Google Analytics, you may be using ecommerce tracking to measure the first order value, but this misses the crucial detail of how long those shoppers will remain subscribers.

-A manual solution: segment orders and assign a lifetime value to each channel
+Manual solution: segment orders and assign a lifetime value to each channel

 It’s possible to see the required data in GA by manually segmenting orders and assigning a lifetime value to each channel.